nobe4/girssa/CONTRIBUTING.md

 npm run build
 ```

-**Note**: `NODE_OPTIONS=--no-experimental-fetch` is needed to minify.
+:information_source: `NODE_OPTIONS=--no-experimental-fetch` is needed to minify.
 See https://github.com/parcel-bundler/parcel/issues/8005#issuecomment-1120149358

 ## Release

-:notice: Only contributors with write-access will be able to do this step.
+:information_source: Only contributors with write-access will be able to do this step.

 Use the [`release.sh`](./scripts/release.sh) to create a new tag and open a new draft release.